Certified Master of Career Services (CMCS)

 Learn more about the CMCS:

-The MCS is simply a membership designation developed by NCDA.
-Although this designation is intended for non-counselors with strong academic and professional experience, it was never backed by any formal process to verify and validate an individual’s level of competency in providing career services.
+The MCS and MCDP were simply a membership designation developed by NCDA.
+Although these designations were intended for non-counselors with strong academic and professional experience, they were never backed by any formal process to verify and validate an individual’s level of competency in providing career services.
+Several years ago, the MCDP was revised and became the MCS.
+The MCS designation was discontinued in early 2018 and members should no longer use this inactive designation.
 The new CMCS credential will assess competency through a formal application procedure.

 The CMCS credential is based on the CMCS Domains of Practice.
 Applicants will be asked to demonstrate a comprehensive level of understanding surrounding the domains of practice, by providing necessary documentation and completing 4 scenarios.
 This material will then be assessed, via rubric, by a qualified reviewer.